 How to work with a recruiter

 Most students veer towards the world of bars and retail when they need to boost their income during university.
 These types of jobs are easy to come by and often look for no prior experience, so handing in your CV as you pass by might be enough to get hired.
 Once university ends you will be looking for a more permanent role at a company that offers progression and career prospects.
 Job hunting post-university requires more effort than just dropping your CV through the letterbox.
-Working with dedicated recruiters can be the ticket to getting in front of hiring managers at interesting companies, because they are dedicated to spotting talent in people and matching them with suitable roles.
+Working with the best graduate recruitment agencies can be the ticket to getting in front of hiring managers at interesting companies, because they are dedicated to spotting talent in people and matching them with suitable roles.

 How does a recruiter work?